hartwigmedical/peach/README.md

 Furthermore, if there is no matching variant in the panel JSON, then PEACH does not know what the correct non-VCF RG version reference allele is, so it would be unknown whether the reference alleles wrt v37 and v38 are identical.

-Let's call these calls with both v37 and v38 details *full calls*.
+Let's call these calls with both v37 and v38 details *dual calls*.

 ### Infer Haplotypes
-For the haplotype calling PEACH only uses the v38 and general information from the full calls, not the v37 information.
+For the haplotype calling PEACH only uses the v38 and general information from the dual calls, not the v37 information.

 The goal is to find the simplest combination of haplotypes that explains the called variants.